1995parham-learning/beam/README.md

 ### Creating custom options

-### PCollection

 ### Reading from an external source

-Each data source adapter has a **Read** transform;to read, you must apply that transform to the Pipeline object itself.
+Each data source adapter has a **Read** transform;
+to read, you must apply that transform to the Pipeline object itself.

 #### PCollection characteristics

 A PCollection is owned by the specific Pipeline object for which it is created; multiple pipelines cannot share a PCollection.

 > SKIPPED FOR NOW